Last Updated on 11/09/2022 by Clotilde Passalacqua

 HOT TIPS: In many hotels in Peru one, sometimes even two, children do not pay if they use existing beds.
 Keep this in mind when you book because sometimes you can save a lot.

-Other hotel I would love to stay in the sacred valley:
+Other hotels I would love to stay in the sacred valley:

 The Arawan hotel is another magical place, completely integrated into the surrounding environment, on the bank of the Vilcanota river.
 It is located in a beautiful renovated hacienda which becomes a perfect secluded space for a retreat.